MachadoMichael/MachadoMichael/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Software Developer
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning C# and SQL

 ##